 Swing Trading Pros and Cons

 There are swing trade advantages and disadvantages.
 Here are some of the most common:

 Pros of Swing Trading

 The main benefit of swing trading for many investors is the minimal time commitments.
-Swing trading requires less time to trade than day trading. may take few days or few weeks to work out.
+Swing trading requires less time to trade than day trading. may take a few days or a few weeks to work out.
 You can potentially gain profits quickly because you do not spend more than a few days to a few weeks in one position.
 This also allows you to manage your capital more efficiently because your capital is not tied up for long.
 While the profits might be lower than a stock held for a longer period, your small wins can add up in a short period of time.

 In swing trading, you only need a few minutes at the end of the day to do technical analysis, or during a trading set-up, you may want to evaluate the 4-hour timeframe to pick your entry price.

-Another pro to swing trade is that if you find a trade is not in your favor, you can cut your losses earlier and move your funds to another stock showing a trade setup.
+Another pro to swing trade is that if you find a trade that is not in your favor, you can cut your losses earlier and move your funds to another stock showing a trade setup.